All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Dizziness: Reported by 3 to 4 percent of patients, often related to dehydration or low blood pressure.
 More common in patients also taking blood pressure medications that may need dose adjustment as weight drops.

 • GERD or heartburn: Slower gastric emptying can worsen acid reflux in patients predisposed to it.
-Eating smaller meals, avoiding lying down after eating, and elevating the head of the bed can help. acid reflux on tirzepatide
+Eating smaller meals, avoiding lying down after eating, and improving the head of the bed can help. acid reflux on tirzepatide

 • Gallbladder issues: Rapid weight loss increases the risk of gallstones.
 Symptoms include pain in the upper right abdomen, especially after fatty meals.
 Report any sudden abdominal pain to your prescriber immediately.